AllStarLink/ASL3-Manual/docs/developers/package-builds.md

 * `EPOCH` - By Debian Asterisk convention this is hardcoded as "2"

-* `ASTERISK_VERSION` - The Asterisk LTS version upon which the version is based - e.g. 20.7.0
+* `ASTERISK_VERSION` - The Asterisk LTS version to use for these packages - e.g. 20.7.0

-* `RPT_VER` - The version of the "app\_rpt" repo released for this build - e.g. 1.2
+* `RPT_VERSION` - The "app\_rpt" version to use for these packages - e.g. 1.2

-* `PKG_RELEASE` - The ASL3 project release version of the package build.
+* `PACKAGE_VERSION` - The ASL3 project release version of the package build.
 Usually 1 unless there
 was a problem specifically with package building that caused a new .deb publication needed.
-In general, this is only incremented if `ASTERISK_VERSION` and `RPT_VER` aren't changing, but something needed to be changed in the `debian/` build directory.
+In general, this is only incremented if `ASTERISK_VERSION` and `RPT_VERSION` aren't changing but something needed to be changed in the `debian/` build directory.

-A file generated from this repo using the versioning format above will be named, for example `asl3-asterisk-20.7.0+asl3-1.0-1`.
+A file generated from this repo using the versioning format above will be named, for example `asl3-asterisk-20.7.0+asl3-1.2-1`.
 Note that the *epoch* does not appear in the filename by debian convention.

 ## Determining Asterisk Version